My Philosophy

 Stephanie Cohen, M.A., CCC-SLP, CLC

-Stephanie Cohen is a mother, speech-language pathologist, author, lecturer, and lactation counselor in private practice who has worked with children with complex medical needs and their families for more than 21 years.
-She has advanced training in feeding and swallowing disorders and specializes in working with the birth-5 population.
+Stephanie Cohen is a mother, speech-language pathologist, author, lecturer, and lactation counselor in private practice who has worked with children with complex medical needs and their families for more than 22 years.
+She has advanced training in feeding and swallowing disorders and specializes in working with the birth-3 population.
 Her mission is to empower each parent to be their child’s best teacher by supporting emotional connection and early learning.

 Stephanie is a mentor, speaker, and consultant who supports students, clinicians in the field, and product designers.
 She is a co-founder and co-director of the Chicago Feeding Group, a 501(c)(3) non-profit organization that supports children with pediatric feeding disorder and their families and provides education to professionals.
 Stephanie is a co-founder of and senior instructor at The Get Permission Institute, the online home of The Get Permission Approach.
 Stephanie hosts workshops, presents to international audiences, and has been an invited speaker at Northwestern University and for the Illinois Early Intervention Training Program.
 Her work is also featured on www.speechpathology.com and www.occupationaltherapy.com, and TalkTools.com.
+Stephanie is also known as @Learntotalkwithme, sharing research-backed insight and feeding, speech & language, and developmental tips on Instagram, TikTok, and YouTube.

 Stephanie has extensive experience with: